Sep 9, 2019

 - A shortage of nursing school faculty, clinical sites, classroom space and budget allocations, which was responsible for 75,000 qualified applicants being turned away from nursing programs in 2018

 In a frustrating feed-forward mechanism, the growing nursing shortage is making life on the job much more challenging and stressful for RNs who are already employed.
-This has been proposed to be a major factor driving burnout, decreased job satisfaction and high turnover within the nursing profession.
+Without adequate staff, healthcare outcomes may suffer.
+This has been proposed to be a major factor driving burnout, decreased job satisfaction, and high turnover within the nursing profession.

 It's difficult to imagine a more challenging time for there to be a nursing shortage, because of aging baby boomers — many of whom are nurses themselves.
 For example, in 2015, Americans older than 65 accounted for nearly 15% of the population.
 By 2050, the number of Americans aged 65-plus is expected to be 83.7 million, almost double what it was in 2012.

 These changing demographics of our country signify an even greater demand for nursing — which, as we've seen by now, is a profession already experiencing staffing challenges.
 While nursing shortage solutions might be difficult to effectively formulate, increasing our current supply of qualified nurses is clearly a crucial need.